What is Karma?

 Karma in Hinduism

-The Bhagavad Gītā introduces the doctrine's most important refinement: niṣkāma karma — action without attachment to its fruit.
-Act rightly, without insisting on a particular outcome; the action accrues no binding karma when the doer is not invested in the result.
-This is karma yoga — the yoga of action — and it is why, in the Hindu framework, a soldier, a merchant and a monk can each follow the path without changing their station.
-Sadhguru's Inner Engineering works in this territory, as does Yogananda's *Autobiography of a Yogi*.
-Ram Dass enacted it: the founding of the Seva Foundation to address blindness in the developing world was explicitly framed as karma yoga in practice.
+The Bhagavad Gītā introduces the doctrine's most important refinement: niṣkāma karma, action without attachment to its fruit.
+Act rightly, without insisting on a particular outcome.
+The action accrues no binding karma when the doer is not invested in the result.
+This is karma yoga, the yoga of action.
+It is why, in the Hindu§ framework, a soldier, a merchant and a monk can each follow the path without changing station.
+Sadhguru's↗ Inner Engineering↗ works in this territory, as does Yogananda's *Autobiography of a Yogi*↗.
+Ram Dass↗ enacted it.
+He founded the Seva Foundation to address blindness in the developing world, framing the work explicitly as karma yoga in practice.

 Karma in Buddhism

-The Buddhist teaching differs in one critical respect: there is no permanent self that accumulates karma.
-Rather, karma-influenced states arise in a stream of experience with no unchanging bearer.
-The 'person' who acted and the 'person' who experiences the consequence are neither identical nor entirely different — they are connected, as a flame passed from one candle to another is neither the same flame nor a different one.
-Theravāda, Mahāyāna and Vajrayāna describe the mechanics of this differently, but all agree that intention is the operative force.
+The Buddhist teaching differs in one critical respect.
+There is no permanent self that accumulates karma.
+Instead, karma-influenced states arise in a stream of experience with no unchanging bearer.
+The person who acted and the person who experiences the consequence are neither identical nor entirely different.
+They are connected the way a flame passed from one candle to another is neither the same flame nor a different one.
+Theravāda, Mahāyāna and Vajrayāna describe the mechanics differently, but all agree that intention is the operative force.

 What it isn't

 Karma is not fate, not punishment, and not a cosmic accounting system that balances every injustice in the fullness of time.
-The doctrine does not say your circumstances are deserved, or that the oppressed are suffering consequences of prior actions.
-It says that what you do with intention shapes what you experience — a claim about the architecture of mind, not a theodicy.
-The widespread New Age use of 'good karma' and 'bad karma' as moral scorekeeping retains the word while discarding the mechanism it described.
+The doctrine does not say circumstances are deserved, or that the oppressed are suffering the consequences of prior actions.
+It says that what one does with intention shapes what one experiences.
+That is a claim about the architecture of mind, not a theodicy.
+The widespread New Age use of good karma and bad karma as moral scorekeeping retains the word while discarding the mechanism it described.

 — end of entry —